 Clarence “Gatemouth” Brown was an extraordinarily gifted musician.

 Brown was born in Louisiana in 1924 and was a fan of the jazz bands of the 1930s.
 The AllMusic profile says that he played “Take the A Train” throughout his career.
-His influence and wide-ranging skills are best summed up in a short and concise paragraph.
-This is what Verve writes:
+His influence and wide-ranging skills are best summed up in a short and concise paragraph at the Verve site:

 Louisiana-born, Texas-raised multi-instrumentalist Clarence “Gatemouth” Brown has been dishing up his unique blend of blues, R&B, country, jazz, and Cajun music for more than 50 years.
 A virtuoso on guitar, violin, harmonica, mandolin, viola, and even drums, Gatemouth has influenced performers as diverse as Albert Collins, Frank Zappa, Lonnie Brooks, Eric Clapton, and Joe Louis Walker.